8 Winter Hair Coloring Tips and Tricks

 8. Use Color-Safe Hair-Care Products

-In addition to cool water washes and washing less frequently, be sure to use color-safe hair-care products on freshly dyed winter hair.
+In addition to cool water washes and washing less frequently, use color-safe hair-care products on freshly dyed winter hair.
 These are vital to maintaining lasting color and protecting the hair shaft of dyed locks.

 Let Better Not Younger Take Care of Your Hair This Winter

 Harsh winter weather takes a toll on our hair.
 For those of us who color our hair, these effects are amplified.
 The constant changes in temperature—freezing outside and warm inside—coupled with dry air make a perfect environment for winter hair issues.
-Better Not Younger has hydrating, volumizing options as well as great winter hair color ideas to help all hair types and colors look gorgeous this winter!
+Better Not Younger has hydrating and volumizing options and great winter hair color ideas to help all hair types and colors look gorgeous this winter!

-Tell us: What winter hair colors are you loving this season?
+Tell us: What winter hair colors do you love this season?
 Share your favorite winter styles in the comments below!

 Like what you read and want more hair-care content delivered directly to your inbox?
-Sign up to receive our weekly newsletters for the latest hair intel and exclusive promotions for your aging hair needs!
+Sign up for our weekly newsletters for the latest hair intel and exclusive promotions for your aging hair needs!